JKWA/funx/README.md

 ### Operators

-Monex includes operators that provide a more concise syntax for working with monads:
+Funx includes operators that provide a more concise syntax for working with monads:

 - **`~>/2`**: Functor map.
 Applies a function to the value in a monad, transforming the value within the monadic context.
 - **`~>>/2`**: Monad bind.
 Chains computations, passing the result of one monad to a function that returns another monad of the same type.